amiraradwan/digital-4-good-yaacan/README.md

 The scope includes:

-Main home page redesign
+- Main home page redesign

-Design templates for other pages
+- Design templates for secondary pages

-Responsive design across desktop, mobile, and tablet
+- Responsive design across desktop, mobile, and tablet

-Content restructuring and copy writing
+- Content restructuring and copy writing

-SEO refinement
+- SEO refinement

-Google analytics
+- Google analytics implementation

-Google Tag Manager to help understand user behaviour
+- Google Tag Manager implementation to help understand user behaviour

+Future ideas for YAACAN as recomnended by the tech team:
+- template implementation of secondary pages (templates to be provided)
+- GTM strategy expansion
+- addition of outreach metrics